JanHHoekstra/Model-Augmentation-Public/README.md

 ## Contact

-Feel free to contact me directly for any question or issues related to deepSI.
+Feel free to contact me directly for any question or issues.

 Main developer: PhD candidate Jan Hoekstra at the TU/e.
 Control Systems. j.h.hoekstra@tue.nl